Thabet-Chaaouri/RL_LLM/README.md

 ## The SFT + RL Process
 Start with Pretrained models. why do they need to be finetuned?

+To follow instructions and be useful.

+To do that there is a 3 step process:

 #### Supervised Fine-tuning

 Core to starting the RLHF process is having a model that responds well to diverse instructions.